Been Told You Need A USP?

 Only one competitor can offer the lowest price.

 There’s No Advantage In Being Second Lowest

 As second lowest priced competitor, you’ve cut profitability dangerously low, but don’t gain any market share.
 So, differentiation is important, but in terms of business offerings, its pretty much impossible.

 Congratulations!
 You’ve just discovered the slowest possible path to bankruptcy.

 Every small business owner has created a company which honors his core values by standardizing his procedures for dealing with customers.

 The Owner’s Core VALUES Are Unique!

 If we focus on values differences, his or her company is (for the first and only time) truly unique.

 We can build ad campaigns around those differences, and people will pay attention.
 When a business has the courage to say, “This is what we stand for,” a significant number of customers will say, “Hey, that’s what I stand for, too.
 I’m going to shop with them.”

-That’s the premise of The Personality Prescription.
+That’s the premise of The Personality Prescription for Contractors.
 It’s the most important marketing book I’ve ever written.
 I think it could be the most important small business book this decade.